rivenshell/sustainable-container/README.md

 The homes will be affordable.
 This will be achieved through the use of prefabricated construction methods.
 The homes will also be designed to be easy to maintain.

 <b>Project Goals</b>
-The goals of this project are to:
+The goals of this project are to:-

 Develop sustainable container homes that are energy-efficient, environmentally friendly, and affordable.
 Demonstrate the feasibility of building sustainable container homes.